Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 ---
-title: "Gestion des tags sur les resources"
+title: "Managing tags on resources"
-excerpt: "Découvrez comment gérer et utiliser les tags sur vos ressources OVHcloud"
+excerpt: "Find out how to manage and use tags on your OVHcloud resources"
 updated: 2025-09-12
 ---